carpentries/instructor-training/02-models.md

 *   An *expert* is someone who can easily handle situations that are out of the ordinary, diagnose the causes of problems, and so on.
-    We will discuss expertise in more detail in [the next lesson](03-cognition.html).
+    We will discuss expertise in more detail in [the next lesson](04-maps.html).

-> ## What's in a Model?
->
-> What exactly do we mean by a mental model?
-> One example is the ball-and-spring model of molecules that most of us encountered in high school chemistry.
-> Atoms aren't actually balls,
-> and their bonds aren't actually springs,
-> but the model does a good job of helping people reason about chemical compounds and their reactions.
+We assume that most learners coming to Software/Data Carpentry lessons are novices, and do not have a strong mental model of the concepts we are teaching.
+Thus, our primary goal is *not* to teach the syntax of a particular programming language, but to teach people how to think about programming (and about using computers in research more generally).

 One key insight from research on cognitive development is that novices, competent practitioners, and experts each need to be taught differently.